RachelFriedman999/StockMarketApp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Below is a list of on to get started
+To get started:
+1. Clone the repo from https://github.com/RachelFriedman999/StockMarketApp.git
-To get started, Clone the repo, open Visual Studio and run the app with IIS EXPRESS.
+2. Open Visual Studio and run the app with IIS EXPRESS.
-To filter stocks by date, add the date parameter to the url in the format yyyy-MM-dd'T'HH:mm:ss. e.g. //localhost:38948/api/Stocks?fromDate=2022-08-11T18:32
+3. To filter stocks by date, add the date parameter to the url in the format yyyy-MM-dd'T'HH:mm:ss. e.g. //localhost:38948/api/Stocks?fromDate=2022-08-11T18:32

 ### TODO